Go Backpacking

 Two travelers stand atop one of the dunes and discuss the descent they're about to make

 The boards had no bindings, the strong plastic fasteners that keep your feet and ankles secured to the board.
 They just had Velcro straps, and not very good ones.
+They were worn from so much use.

 You probably deduced immediately after reading that we had to find another way to ride.

 What we did was lie flat on the board, on our stomachs, facing forward, holding the strong strap tightly.
-Then one of the guides would give you a little nudge and down you would go, building speed until you reached a flat area and inertia brought you to a stop.
+Then one of the guides would give you a little nudge, and down you would go, building speed until you reached a flat area, and inertia brought you to a stop.

-I loved the feeling in your stomach as you gained speed, and soon enough, I wanted to faster, longer.
+I loved the feeling in your stomach as you gained speed, and soon enough, I wanted to go faster, longer.
 Everyone did.

 Everyone in the buggy - a couple from France, another from Sweden, an Irishman and his Peruvian girlfriend, and a couple of Colombians - made a competition out of it.